How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 1) Use an emulator (best option)

-Because you don’t have an Android device for Phone Link’s Android-specific features.
+Because you don’t have an Android device for Phone Link’s Android app streaming features.

 2) Use web/PWA versions instead